 Everyone is Different

 First of all, everyone’s body is different.
 That means everyone’s optimal balance of nutrition is going to be different.
-Just because your triathlon friend LOVES Bulletproof Coffee, does not mean that it will work well for you!
-Nutrition is one of the great balancing acts of our lives on and off the racecourse.
+Just because your triathlon friend LOVES Bulletproof Coffee does not mean that it will work well for you!
+Food is one of the great balancing acts of our lives on and off the racecourse.
 You have to be prepared to take time to find the best combination, make mistakes along the way, possibly even gain weight as one option or another doesn’t work out.
 It will take time for you to figure out what works for you!

 Different areas of nutrition interact with your body in different ways, so don’t let yourself feel down if you can’t bullseye the answer immediately.

 Second of all, you have heard me talk about this before looking at the essential areas of nutrition: